mortenskoett/itu-devops-group-noname/report/chapters/200_systems_perspective.md

 - Revise our system for maintainability and technical debt

 ### Legacy system
 The legacy system was made with an outdated version of Flask (python framework), a local file based SQLite database and a few bash scripts.
 It was designed to live on a single physical server with no thoughts of software concurrency and no strategy for operation and maintenance.
-This was the first step to think into the choice of af new system.
+This was the main parts to think into the choice of af new system.

 The basics of the application and software was not very demanding.
 The system consisted of a web frontend, with a few pages and input forms allowing for users to view, login, follow other users and post messages in plaintext format.
 This meant that we were working primarily on a web based solution, and therefore should be thinking in a browser based system.